At a Glance

 ✨Tip Number 1

 Network with professionals in the emerging talent space.
-Attend industry events, webinars, or workshops where you can meet people who are already working in similar roles.
+Attend industry events or webinars where you can connect with others who are already in similar roles.
 This can help you gain insights into the role and potentially get referrals.

 ✨Tip Number 2